VladRizea/datepicker/README.md

 # How to use

-You have to call the widget SmoothDatePicker, and customize it by calling the proprieties
+You have to call the widget SmoothDatePicker, and customize it by changing the proprieties

 ```dart
 SmoothDatePicker(